Who Qualifies for Tuition Waivers?

 Board of Regents Designated Tuition Waivers

-Persons who have one-fourth (1/4) American Indian blood or more or are enrolled members of a state recognized or federally recognized Indian tribe which is located within the boundaries of the State of Montana are eligible for the American Indian Tuition Waiver upon demonstration of financial need.
+Persons who have one-fourth (1/4) American Indian blood or more or are enrolled members of a state recognized or federally recognized Indian tribe which is located within the boundaries of the State of Montana may be eligible for the American Indian Tuition Waiver upon demonstration of financial need.

 This waiver is for children aged 25 and under of members of the armed forces of the United States who served on active duty during World War II, the Korean, Vietnam, Iraq or Afghanistan conflicts.
 Such members of the armed forces must be Montana residents at the time of entry into service and must have been killed in action or died as a result of combat related injury, disease, or other disability while in the service.
 The student must apply for the waiver by the 3rd week of the first semester for which they are requesting the waiver.
 This Waiver does not waive any fees, cannot be used with other tuition waivers and can only be used towards undergraduate tuition.
 This tuition waiver remains in effect as long as the student is 25 years of age or under, and maintains Satisfactory Academic Progress (SAP) according to the standards detailed by the Financial Aid Office.